tomas-fryza/vhdl-course/labs/05-ffs/README.md

                       q_bar <= not d;
               end if;
           end process p_d_ff_rst;
-      end architecture Behavioral;
+      end architecture behavioral;
       ```

    6. Create a VHDL simulation source `tb_ff_rst`, use the following testbench example, and simulate the circuit.
 Verify the synchronous reset.

       ```vhdl
       library ieee;
         use ieee.std_logic_1164.all;

       ------------------------------------------------------------
       -- Entity declaration for testbench
       ------------------------------------------------------------
       entity tb_ff_rst is
         -- Entity of testbench is always empty end entity tb_ff_rst;

       ------------------------------------------------------------